wqking/metapp/readme.md

 - Allow to retrieve any C++ type information at runtime, such as primary types, pointer, reference, function, template, const-volatile qualifiers, and much more.
 Can you understand the type `char *(*(* * [][8])())[]` in 20 seconds? metapp can understand it in no time!
 - Allow runtime generic programming.
 For example, we can access elements in a container, without knowing whether the container is `std::vector` or `std::deque` or `std::list`, and without knowing whether the value type is `int`, or `std::string`, or another container.
-- Meta type information can be obtained either at compile time, or at running time.

 ## Facts and features